stronnag/fl2xui/docs/docs/index.md

 * Can be built from source using Msys2 (as Linux).
 * It is recommended that `blackbox_decode` and `flightlog2kml` are in the `fl2xui\bin` directory (as in the release archive).

+#### Look and Feel

+From {{ fl2xui}} 0.0.5, the default theme is set to emulate the Windows 10 look and feel.
+This may be changed by copying the distributed `fl2xui\etc\gtk-3.0\settings.ini` to `%LOCALAPPDATA%\gtk-3.0\settings.ini` and editing some settings as required:

+* `gtk-theme-name` : sets the theme name
+    * `Windows10` : Windows 10 theme emulation
+    * `Adwaita` : Default GTK theme
+    * `win32` : Ugly Windows 7 (more like Windows 95?) theme
+* `gtk-application-prefer-dark-theme` : set a dark theme
+    * `0` light theme
+	* `1` dark theme

+If a dark theme is forced, then the Window header bar (by default drawn by the Windows window manager), is still light.
+This may be forced to be dark by setting the environment variable `GTK_CSD=1`.
+This may be set as a user environment variable from the Windows Control Panel.

 ### MacOS

 * Homebrew or similar environment is required to build from source (as Linux).